 Located at 511 Parkway, Gatlinburg, 865-325-3101, Ole Red is one adult and fun place not to miss.

-Offering a variety of “the best food in town,” Blaine’s has balcony dining overlooking the Great Smoky Mountains and downtown Gatlinburg.
+Offering a variety of “All American Food,” Blaine’s has balcony dining overlooking the Great Smoky Mountains and downtown Gatlinburg.

-Start with a unique appetizer, such as Blaine’s Fried Pickle Chips or Fried Pepper Jack Cheese.
-Try the Chicken Fiesta Chowder or the Smoky Mountain Cub.
-For a full meal, check out the slow-cooked St. Louis Ribs – smothered in Ole Red’s own barbecue sauce and slow cooked for hours, the Deep-Fried Mississippi Catfish or the Deluxe Burger.
+Start with a unique appetizer, such as Double Deluxe Nachos, or loaded tots.
+Try the Southern Fried Hot Chicken or the Chicken Salad BLT.
+For a full meal, check out the slow-cooked Ribs – smothered in their house made barbecue sauce and slow cooked for hours, the Delta Catfish or the Smoked Meatloaf.
 There’s a gluten-free menu too.

 Other Gatlinburg Spots